Zambia May 7-12, 2023

 Ncwala, near Chipata, 24 February.
 A Ngoni festival to celebrate the first fruit of the season, where the Ngoni chief ceremonially tastes the fruit of the land, then spears a bull and drinks its blood.

 Kulamba, near Chipata, August.
-A Chewa thanksgiving festival known for its Nyau secret society dancers.
+A Chewa Thanksgiving festival known for its Nyau secret society dancers.

 Likumbi Lya Mize (August).
 This is a popular August festival(The Day of Mize).
 This ceremony takes place at Mize, the official palace of Senior Chief Ndungu, about seven kilometres west of Zambezi Boma.
-People of the Luvale tribe gather to celebrate their cultural heritage , bringing displays of all types of handicrafts and spicing the event with traditional singing and dancing while the chief holds court.
+People of the Luvale tribe gather to celebrate their cultural heritage, bringing displays of all types of handicrafts and spicing the event with traditional singing and dancing while the chief holds the court.
 Mize is the official palace of Senior Chief Ndungu.
 The Makishi dancers recreate famous events from Luvale mythology, and local artists display their work.

 Shimunenga is a ceremony to show devotion to ancestors.
 The ceremony takes place on a full moon on weekends in September and October.
 The Ba-lla tribe celebrate this ceremony at Malla on the Kafue Flats.